A Guide to Charge-Offs

 To understand the implications of a credit card charge-off, it’s worth thinking about how you’re approved for a credit card or loan.

-Credit scores are built over time, reflecting years of credit habits.
-As such, any past credit card charge-offs are reflected in a person’s credit score and on their credit report, letting future prospective lenders know they have a history of delinquent or unpaid bills.
+• Building credit scores takes time, reflecting years of credit habits.
+As such, any past credit card charge-offs are reflected in a person’s credit score and on their credit report.
+This can lead to a bad credit score and will let future prospective lenders know they have a history of delinquent or unpaid bills.

 The Process of a Charge-Off